 Undergraduate students from other disciplines who wish to be certified at the middle or high school level (grades 7-12) may participate in a five-year program resulting in a bachelor's degree within their area of major and a Master of Arts in Teaching (MAT) degree.

-The Minor in Urban Education is designed to give students an overview of the complexities of urban education, historically, socially, politically, economically, and culturally, in the United States.
-Students will be required to take at least three of the five courses in the School of Education.
-This program of study allows students to begin considering the unique challenges faced by students and educators in, and the communities surrounding, urban schools.
+The Minor in Urban Education is designed to give students an overview of the historical, social, political, economic, and cultural complexities of urban education in the United States.
+Students are required to take at least three of the five courses in the School of Education.

 Teach.
 Transform.
 Inspire